JonSeijo/n-gon-ring/README.md

 Made with Java using libgdx framework for graphics.

-You can (probably) just import the complete repository with intelliJ Idea and run DesktopLauncher.java in /n-gon-ring/desktop
+If you have libgdx installed, you can (probably) just import the complete repository with intelliJ Idea and run DesktopLauncher.java in /n-gon-ring/desktop.
+A ready-to-run version will be uploaded soon.

 Main logic is found in /core/src/com/jashlaviu/ngon